joshwalawender/KeckODL/README.md

 ## Offset Pattern

-An Offset Pattern describes a series of small telescope moves which are used during the observation of a single target.
+A `keckODL.offset.OffsetPattern` describes a series of small telescope moves which are used during the observation of a single target.
 Classical examples of these would be a dither pattern used in imaging (e.g. box5) or an offset pattern used for spectroscopy (e.g. ABBA).
 Since this sequence of small moves would be done on a single target, this is one component of an Observing Block.

 An offset pattern primarily consists of a number of repeats and a list of individual offsets.
 It is assumed that one or more exposures is obtained at each position in the pattern as specified by the Detector Configuration used.